Part II

 Spirituality offers intuitive mirrors for this same mystery:

-- Microcosm of the Cosmos.
+• Microcosm of the Cosmos.
 The Hermetic axiom “As above, so below” whispers that every being holds the holographic pattern of the whole.
 Your body is a bounded vessel, yet within it threads the same intelligence that shapes galaxies.
-Yggdrasil, the World Tree, gives this image roots and branches—finite structure carrying innumerable worlds.
+Yggdrasil, the World Tree, roots this image in earth: one trunk rising from dark soil, finite in form yet carrying innumerable worlds through root, bark, and branch.

 The Dragon’s Teaching: Freedom Within Form